sktime/enhancement-proposals/steps/14_global_forecasting/step.md

 * definition and checks for the hierarchical `mtype` should be included in the `datatypes` module, e.g., checking that the last level is temporal of a supported type
 * generators for hierarchical `mtype` are needed for use in the tests
 * between `fit` and `update`, it needs to be checked that `y`, `X` have same levels
-* the `"scitype:hierarchical"` tag functionality needs to be tested
+* the `"scitype:forecast-level"` tag functionality needs to be tested

 The "apply-by-level" functionality can also be implemented after step 3.